ADGEfficiency/energy-py-linear/docs/docs/how-to/dispatch-assets.md

 )
 ```

 When optimizing, we can use interval data for the high and low temperature loads.
 These thermal loads will be met by gas boilers if the CHP chooses not to generate.

-The `epl.chp.Generator` is allowed to dump both high temperature and low temperature heat.
+The `epl.Generator` is allowed to dump both high temperature and low temperature heat.

-Dispatch a CHP generator:
+The high and low temperature heat demands are supplied alongside the electricity prices when optimizing:

 ```python
 import energypylinear as epl